ThembaMtshelwane/task-tracker/README.md

     # or
     yarn dev
     ```
-    The frontend application will typically open in your browser at `http://localhost:5173` (or a similar port provided by Vite).
+    The frontend application will typically open in your browser at `http://localhost:3000` (or a similar port provided by Vite).

 ## Usage

 Once both the backend and frontend servers are running, you can access the Task Tracker application in your web browser.
 You'll be able to:

-- Add new tasks with descriptions.
+- Add new tasks with its duration.
 - View a list of all your tasks.
-- Edit existing tasks.
-- Delete tasks you no longer need.

 ## Contributing